Explorable Parity Automata: Explorability with countably many tokens

-The first three bullet points manage the evolution of the configuration of $\M$.
-The next two deal with the alternation between players, and the next three punish \controller if the transition is invalid (the \texttt{check} letters will handle the case where \agents is the one giving an invalid transition).
-The last one saves the tokens that are not chosen for the transition.

-The other letters give the following transitions. \begin{itemize} \item \texttt{init} goes from $q_0$ to the states $\Evestate$, $q_0^\M$, and $1\in\Pos$, and also to the states $m_{b,p}$ corresponding to the initial content of the tape, \ie all $m_{b,p}$ such that $b$ is the $p$-th letter of $w$ (or $0$ if $i > |w|$). \item \texttt{end} labels transitions from any non-accepting state of $\M$ to $\safe$, from \store to $q_0$, and from any other state to $\bot$. \item $\texttt{check}_q$ creates a transition from $\Adamstate_t$ to $\jail$ for any $t \in \Delta$ starting from $q$.
-It also creates a transition from $q$ to $\safe$.
-Any other state is sent back to $q_0$.
-Intuitively, playing that letter means that $q$ is not the current state and that any transition starting from $q$ is invalid. \item $\texttt{check}_{b,p}$ creates a transition from $\Adamstate_t$ to $\jail$ for any $t \in \Delta$ reading $b$ on the tape.
-It also creates transitions from any $j \in \Pos \setminus \{p\}$ and from $m_{b,p}$ to $\safe$.
-Any other state is sent to $q_0$.
-Intuitively, playing that letter means that the current head position is $p$, and that its content is not $b$, so any transition reading $b$ is invalid. \end{itemize}
+Some auxiliary leters will be used to handle other cases, such as the \texttt{check} letters which handle the case where \agents is the one choosing an invalid transition, by sending token to a state $A_t$ when transition $t$ is not compatible with the current configuration of $\M$ stored in components $Q_\M$, $\Pos$ and $\Mem$.
+We list below all transitions induce by other letters of the alphabet (those not of the form $a_{t,p}$): \begin{itemize} \item \textbf{Initialise configuration of $\M$:} \texttt{init} labels transitions from $q_0$ to the states $\Evestate$, $q_0^\M$, and $1\in\Pos$, and also to the states $m_{b,p}$ corresponding to the initial content of the tape, \ie all $m_{b,p}$ such that $b$ is the $p$-th letter of $w$ (or $0$ if $i > |w|$). \item \textbf{End current run:} \texttt{end} labels transitions from any non-accepting state of $\M$ to $\safe$, from \store to $q_0$, and from any other state to $\bot$. \item \textbf{Punish inconsistent choice of $A_t$ from \agents}: \begin{itemize} \item $\texttt{check}_q$ labels a transition from $\Adamstate_t$ to $\jail$ for any $t \in \Delta$ starting from $q$.
+It also labels a transition from $q$ to $\safe$.
+Any other state is sent back to $q_0$ upon reading $\texttt{check}_q$.
+Intuitively, playing that letter means that $q$ is not the current state and that any transition starting from $q$ is invalid. \item $\texttt{check}_{b,p}$ labels a transition from $\Adamstate_t$ to $\jail$ for any $t \in \Delta$ reading $b$ on the tape.
+It also labels transitions from any $j \in \Pos \setminus \{p\}$ and from $m_{b,p}$ to $\safe$.
+Any other state is sent to $q_0$ $\texttt{check}_{b,p}$.
+Intuitively, playing that letter means that the current head position is $p$, and that its content is not $b$, so any transition reading $b$ is invalid. \end{itemize} \end{itemize}

-To summarize, the states of $\A$ can be seen as two blocks, apart from $q_0$, $\safe$ and $\jail$: those dealing with the configuration of $\M$ ($Q_\M$, Pos and Mem), and those from the gadget of Figure \ref{fig:gadget_exptime_hard} which deal with the alternation and non-deterministic choices.
+To summarize, the states of $\A$ can be seen as two blocks, apart from $q_0$, $\safe$ and $\jail$: those dealing with the configuration of $\M$ ($Q_\M$, Pos and Mem), and those from the gadget of Figure \ref{fig:gadget_exptime_hard}, dealing with the alternation and non-deterministic choices.